Please ensure Javascript is enabled for purposes of website accessibility

 Judge evaluations expand to appellate bench

 The Supreme Court of Virginia is test driving a new aspect of its Judicial Performance Evaluation program.
-Lawyers and circuit judges are being asked to evaluate appellate judges for the first time in a pilot project involving three jurists.
-The process will be similar to that used for measuring the performance of trial court judges. […]
+Lawyers and circuit judges are being asked to evaluate appellate judges for the […]

 Apr 25, 2017